Urban-Meteorology-Reading/UMEP-Workshop/source/BackGroundMet/BGM0.rst

 Background Meteorology
 ----------------------

-This followins is some very introductory  material, there are many books and papers that can provide more thorough covereage of each of these topics.
+This followingis some very introductory material, there are many books and papers that can provide more thorough coverage of each of these topics.

 - `Radiation Balance <radB>`